-“Home is where the cartel is” discusses a topic that you’ve seen referenced many times on this blog: “A case can be made that divisive hot-button issues like inequality and immigration ultimately derive from housing dysfunction.”
+“Home is where the cartel is” says that “divisive hot-button issues like inequality and immigration ultimately derive from housing dysfunction.”
 Yet Waldman points out that the prescription many commentators, including this one, want—housing market rationalization—is unlikely to be attractive to the mass of existing owners/voters.
 The piece is not easily excerpted and should really be read in full before you continue, but here is one important point:

 The libertarian “deregulatory” rhetoric by which market urbanists sometimes make their case is counterproductive.
 Telling people to think of their homes as a commodity upon which market forces should be brought to bear in order to ensure production of housing services at competitive prices is obtuse.
 People purchase property, rather than renting, largely to gain security and control, to escape the vicissitudes of the market.